 —(1) Every householder shall, when so required in writing by a registration officer, submit in respect of his household such returns, at such times during the year, as may be prescribed for the carrying out of the provisions of this Act.

-(2) Such returns shall be sent by a householder to such public officer or statutory authority as may be declared by the Minister by notification in the Gazette to be a public officer or statutory authority for the purposes of this section.
+(2) Such returns shall be sent by a householder to such public officer or public authority as may be declared by the Minister by notification in the Gazette to be a public officer or public authority for the purposes of this section.

 (3) The owner, manager or other person in charge of a hotel, boarding house, hostel or other like dwelling place may be required by a registration officer to submit the returns required under subsection (1).

-—(1) Where a person has been registered under the provisions of this Act and the Minister is satisfied that the registration —
+—(1) Where a person has been registered under this Act and the Minister is satisfied that the registration —

 was obtained by means of fraud, false representation or the concealment of any material fact; or